hbz/lobid-blog/_posts/2017-02-23-api-documentation-1.md

 # What to document?

 Following from the description above, there are different aspects of the API and the data it provides that may be worthy of documentation.
-Let's take a look at them.
+Let's take a look at them, from the most to the least prioritized part of the documentation.

 ## The API itself

-With a focus on the _API_ itself and the JSON it serves (without the "LD") a documentation is needed for:
+To enable potentially users to make use of the lobid API, it is of greatest importance to document the API itself as the interface they interact with.
+Focussing on the API itself and the JSON it serves (without the "LD") a documentation is needed for:

 1. the different endpoints, the types of resources they describe and their API parameters
 2. the Lucene query syntax